 Whistleblowers play an important role in identifying and calling out misconduct and harm to consumers and the community.
 To encourage whistleblowers to come forward with their concerns and protect them when they do, the Corporations Act 2001 (Corporations Act) gives certain people legal rights and protections as whistleblowers.

 From 1 July 2019, the whistleblower protections in the Corporations Act have been expanded to provide greater protections for whistleblowers.
-This will include requiring public companies, large proprietary companies, and corporate trustees of superannuation funds to have a whistleblower policy from 1 January 2020.
+This will include requiring public companies, large proprietary companies, and corporate trustees of APRA-regulated superannuation entities to have a whistleblower policy from 1 January 2020.

 Summary of the corporate sector whistleblower protection regime

 We value the people from inside companies and organisations who come to ASIC with reports of potential misconduct or breaches of the law.
 Whistleblowers provide ASIC with important information and help us enforce the laws we administer and address and prevent harm to consumers.
 We take the concerns whistleblowers raise with us seriously.